ABOUT REALTY GIFT FUND

 The environmental services company will execute an indemnification agreement, which incorporates a contractual assumption of the environmental liabilities from the date of the agreement in perpetuity.
 Insurance protection is put in place for the duration of the anticipated remediation activities.
 These protections cover known and unknown conditions present on the property at the time of the transaction.
 The residual exposure should relate only to the viability of these two entities.

 RGF will always endeavor to keep you informed of the status of the environmental work.
 Inquiries can be arranged on a periodic and scheduled basis with RGF.

 During the due diligence process RGF and independent contractors or vendors with whom it works are bound by the terms of a confidentiality agreement.
 More importantly, from the point in time that the property is transferred to RGF, RGF has the same motivations as the donor.
 It is in RGF's interest to proceed with remediation and re-marketing in a timely and diligent fashion.
 In fact, one of our objectives is to enhance the reputation of the donor, accomplished by providing the widespread community benefits associated with a donation to the RGF.

 To obtain the best result in furtherance of our charitable purposes, we work with prominent service providers and other professionals in evaluating a potential gift.

-There are many ways we can work together with your non-profit or corporation.
-These may include referrals, gifts, grants, education, site evaluations, conference speakers, financial analysis, consultation, volunteers, resourcing, etc. Collaboration and cooperation is vital to our mission of transforming gifts of clean, underperforming or environmentally impaired real estate into diverse community benefits and grants to other qualified charities.
+There are many ways we can work together with your non-profit, corporation or advisory firm.
+These may include referrals, gifts, grants, education, site evaluations, conference speakers, financial analysis, consultation, volunteers, resourcing, etc. Collaboration and cooperation are vital to our mission of transforming gifts of clean, underperforming or environmentally impaired real estate into diverse community benefits and grants to other qualified charities.